Celtics' Baylor Scheierman: Starting versus Atlanta

 • 1 min read

-Scheierman will start in Friday's game against Atlanta, according to Bobby Krivitsky of Forbes.com.
+Scheierman will start in Monday's game against Atlanta, according to Sean Grande of NBC Sports Boston.

-Jaylen Brown (calf) won't play, so Scheierman will enter the starting lineup.
-The 2024 No. 30 overall pick has started 17 times this season, amassing 9.1 points, 6.1 rebounds, 2.7 assists, 0.1 blocks and 0.9 steals in those appearances.
+Scheierman came off the bench in Sunday's 114-99 win over the Charlotte Hornets.
+However, he will return to the starting lineup for the rematch with Atlanta.
+In 18 starts this season, the 25-year-old has averaged 8.8 points, 6.1 rebounds, 2.7 assists, 0.1 blocks and 0.8 steals across 27.9 minutes of work.

 More News